Roddyw123/CBT-FUCK/docs/03-bf2c_op.md

 This document describes the optimization passes applied during compilation, their mathematical foundations, and the correctness guarantees they provide.

+Here is a table of contents for all of the current optimizations:

+**TBD**

 ## Intermediate Representation

 Below is the IR that we have decided on: